OfficeDev/office-js-docs-pr/docs/publish/publish-add-in-vs-code.md

 ## Deploy custom functions for Excel

-If your add-in has custom functions there are a few more steps to enable them on the Azure Storage account.
-First you need to enable CORS so that Office can access the functions.json file.
+If your add-in has custom functions, there are a few more steps to enable them on the Azure Storage account.
+First, enable CORS so that Office can access the functions.json file.

 1. Right-click the Azure storage account and choose **Open in Portal**.
 1. In the Settings group, choose **Resource sharing (CORS)**.
 You can also use the search box to find this.